firebus/GUUID/README.md

 ## API endpoints

 * GET /api/1.0/identify
-** Provision a new identifier - GUID will provide the UID
+** Provision a new identifier - GUID will provide the UID.
 * PUT /api/1.0/identify/UID
-** Register your own UID as an identifier
+** Register your own UID as an identifier.
 * GET /api/1.0/guid?identity=UID
 ** Register a new UID - GUID will provide the UID.
 * PUT /api/1.0/guid/UID?identity=UID
-** Register your own UID
+** Register your own UID.
 * DELETE /api/1.0/guid/UID?identity=UID
-** Release a GUID you've previously registered
+** Release a GUID you've previously registered.

 ## API Responses

-* On success, you'll receive a JSON-encoded array containing the following keys ** guid: the guid you've identified as or registered or released ** use_count: the number of times this guid has been used!
+* On success, you'll receive a JSON-encoded array containing the following keys ** guid: the guid you've identified as or registered or released.
+** use_count: the number of times this guid has been used.
 * On error, you'll receive a JSON-encoded array containing the following keys ** error: a helpful error message.